rustygeldmacher/marmalade/README.md

     A B C D E

-And you want to process that as an array, you can use the `:split` argument to `read` like so:
+By default, Marmalade will read that line as a single strin.
+If you'd rather read it as an array, you can use the `:split` argument to `read` like so:

     read :letters, :split => true

 The result would be an instance variable `@letters` which will be the array `['A', 'B', 'C', 'D', 'E']`.
 Similarly, if the line were a series of number like this:

     1 2 3 4 5 6 7